nmstreethran/notebook/notes/Git.md

 2. ***push the changes to the submodule's branch***
 3. ***push to the main code repository***

-### Including wiki in the main code repository as a submodule
+### Including a submodule

-Add the wiki to the main repository as a submodule (replace `username` and `repository` with username and repository name respectively):
+Add a GitHub wiki to the main repository as a submodule (replace `username` and `repository` with username and repository name respectively):

 ```sh
 git submodule add https://github.com/USERNAME/REPOSITORY.wiki.git wiki